SlashUsrVin/CAKE-SpeedSync/README.md

 1. ASUS Router running on the latest MERLIN firmware. (https://sourceforge.net/projects/asuswrt-merlin/files/)
 2. Must have custom script support and built in CAKE QoS feature.

+### __WARNING:__
+1. During installation, /jffs/scripts/services-start will be replaced.
+If you have added any custom commands, you can find a backup of the original file in /jffs/scripts/cake-speedsync/.

 ### __INSTALLATION:__
 1. Login to your ASUS Router Web UI
 2. Enable JFFS custom scripts and configs (Administration > System)